Sulfur assimilation: Other sulfur compounds

-have received attention in view of their potential anti-carcinogenic properties.

 Allium species contain γ-glutamylpeptides and alliins (S-alk(en)yl cysteine sulfoxides).
 The content of these sulfur-containing secondary compounds strongly depends on stage of development of the plant, temperature, water availability and the level of nitrogen and sulfur nutrition.
 In onion bulbs their content may account for up to 80% of the organic sulfur fraction.
-Less is known about the content of secondary sulfur compounds in the seedling stage of the plant.

 It is assumed that alliins are predominantly synthesized in the leaves, from where they are subsequently transferred to the attached bulb scale.
-The biosynthetic pathways of synthesis of γ-glutamylpeptides and alliins are still ambiguous. γ-Glutamylpeptides can be formed from cysteine (via γ-glutamylcysteine or glutathione) and can be metabolized into the corresponding alliins via oxidation and subsequent hydrolyzation by γ-glutamyl transpeptidases.
+The biosynthetic pathways of synthesis of γ-glutamylpeptides and alliins are ambiguous. γ-Glutamylpeptides can be formed from cysteine (via γ-glutamylcysteine or glutathione) and can be metabolized into the corresponding alliins via oxidation and subsequent hydrolyzation by γ-glutamyl transpeptidases.

-However, other possible routes of the synthesis of γ-glutamylpeptides and alliins may not be excluded.
-Alliins and γ-glutamylpeptides are known to have therapeutic utility and might have potential value as phytopharmaceutics.
-The alliins and their breakdown products (e.g. allicin) are the flavor precursors for the odor and taste of species.
-Flavor is only released when plant cells are disrupted and the enzyme alliinase from the vacuole is able to degrade the alliins, yielding a wide variety of volatile and non-volatile sulfur-containing compounds.
-The physiological function of γ-glutamylpeptides and alliins is rather unclear.

-Sulfur assimilation in animal
+Animals

 Unlike in plants, animals do not have a pathway for the direct assimilation of inorganic sulfate into organic compounds.
 In animals, the primary source of sulfur is dietary methionine, an essential amino acid that contains a sulfur atom.
 Methionine is first converted to S-adenosylmethionine (SAM), a compound that is involved in many important biological processes, including DNA methylation and neurotransmitter synthesis.

 SAM can then be used to synthesize other important sulfur-containing compounds such as cysteine, taurine, and glutathione.
 Cysteine is a precursor for the synthesis of several important proteins and peptides, as well as glutathione, a powerful antioxidant that protects cells from oxidative stress.
 Taurine is involved in a variety of physiological processes, including osmoregulation, modulation of calcium signaling, and regulation of mitochondrial function.